victorliu-sq/PaperWriting/FlashSMP.md

 ## Contribution

-Our experiments show that FlashSMP has achieved 2.0x to  10.0x speedups over the-state-of-the-art.
+Specifically, we make the following contributions:

-Our contributions are summarized as follows.
+1.We developed a new data structure, PRNodes, to enhance data locality.
+By incorporating a preprocessing step to initialize these PRNodes, we ensure that all necessary rank information is immediately accessible within the same PRNode during proposals.
+This significantly reduces the need for global memory access and enhances real-time performance.

-1. **Preprocessing Technique**: Development of a preprocessing step to enhance memory access efficiency.
+2.We provide a Rigorous mathematical proof demonstrating the superiority of atomicMIN over atomicCAS in high-contention scenarios.

-2. **Algorithm Design and Implementation**:Putting all the above research efforts together, we construct a framework named FlashSMP for the parallel computation of SMP and its implementation in a hetereogenous environment of CPU and GPU.
+3.Our experimental benchmarks highlight the complementary strengths of CPUs and GPUs.
+The CPU excels in low-latency operations, while the GPU offers high bandwidth, allowing us to leverage both for optimal performance.

-3. **Mathematical Proof and Experimental Benchmarks**: Rigorous mathematical proof demonstrating the superiority of atomicMIN over atomicCAS in high-contention scenarios and experimental benmarks to show CPU has lower latency than GPU
+4.Combining these research efforts, we introduce a novel framework named FlashSMP for the parallel computation of SMP. .
+FlashSMP utilizes atomicMIN to resolve undefined behaviors effectively and is implemented in a heterogeneous environment of CPU and GPU.

-4. **Performance Evaluation**: Comprehensive benchmarks showing FlashSMP's superior performance across various scenarios to illustrate the workload adaptation of FlashSMP.
+5.Our experimental evaluations comprehensively demonstrate FlashSMP's exceptional efficiency that FlashSMP outperforms the state-of-the-art parallel algorithms by from 2.4x to 10x across various workloads, underscoring its capacity of workloads adaptation